Schedule

 • Outline of paper.
 Briefly, how will you organize your paper?

-• Put your Project Notes and Annotated Bibliography in one pdf and submit on Moodle before class
+• Put your Project Notes and Annotated Bibliography in one pdf and submit on Moodle before class – I’m extending this to Wed morning

 • Come to class ready to talk about your research paper